tnakatani/cs6601_assignment_2/README.md

-# Assignment 1 - 3 Snails Isolation
+# Assignment 2 - 3 Snails Isolation

+**The assignment is not yet released for the Summer 2021 and might be subject to change.**

 This assignment will cover some of the concepts discussed in the Adversarial Search lectures.
 You will be implementing game playing agents for a variant of the game Isolation.